stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics/README.md

   - Ask for height and weight, then compute BMI.

-Chapter 8: Console 2.0
+## Chapter 8: Console 2.0

+### The Book
+- [ ] Project 1 - The Defense of Consolas
+    - Story:
+      - The city is arranged in blocks, numbered like a chessboard.
+      - The city’s only defense is a movable magical barrier, operated by a squad of four that can protect a single city block by putting themselves in each of the target’s four adjacent blocks.
+For example, to protect the city block at (Row 6, Column 5), the crew deploys themselves to (Row 6, Column 4), (Row 5, Column 5), (Row 6, Column 6), and (Row7, Column 5).
+      - The City of Consolas needs a program to tell the squad where to deploy, given the anticipated target.
+Something like this:
+        ```
+        Target Row?
+6
+        Target Column?
+5
+        Deploy to:
+        (6, 4)
+        (5, 5)
+        (6, 6)
+        (7, 5)
+        ```
+    - Objectives:
+      - Ask the user for the target row and column.
+      - Compute the neighboring rows and columns of where to deploy the squad.
+      - Display the deployment instructions in a different color of your choosing.
+      - Change the window title to be “Defense of Consolas”.
+      - Play a sound with Console.Beep when the results have been computed and displayed.

+### From ChatGPT
+- [ ] Project 2 - Text Aligner
-    1. Text Aligner – Align three labels using spacing.
+  - Align three labels using spacing.

+- [ ] Project 3 - Color Preview
-    2. Color Preview – Let user choose a foreground color.
+  - Let user choose a foreground color.

+- [ ] Project 4 - Inventory Table
-    3. Inventory Table – Display items and prices in a table.
+  - Display items and prices in a table.

+- [ ] Project 5 - Styled Greeting
-    4. Styled Greeting – Print a centered greeting using padding.
+  - Print a centered greeting using padding.

+- [ ] Project 6 - Typewriter Effect
-    5. Typewriter Effect – Display a sentence character-by-character.
+  - Display a sentence character-by-character.

 Chapter 9: Decision Making (if/else)
     1. Even or Odd – Check if number is even.